-If you would like to be notified when information about the 2014 Summer Events series is available, please sign up for e-mail updates.
+If you would like to be notified as information becomes available about the 2014 Summer Events series, please sign up for e-mail updates.

 Free summer events

 - Shimon Edelman, "The Happiness of Pursuit," July 31, 2013

 - Walter Stahr, "William H. Seward: Abraham Lincoln's Indispensable Man," July 24, 2013

 - Lee Humphries, "Social Media: Origins, Opportunities, and Risks," July 17, 2013